Bull3/px2rem/README.md

     forceRemComment: 'rem', // force rem comment (default: `rem`)
     keepComment: 'no', // no conversion comment (default: `no`)
     // comment has higher priority than autodeal css properties
-    // these css properties will be converted into media query
+    // these css properties will be converted into media query, fauzzy matching
     autoDealPx: ['font-size'],
-    // these css properties will not be converted
+    // these css properties will not be converted, fauzzy matching
     autoDealNo: [
-      'border-radius',
       'border',
-      'box-shadow',
-      'min-width',
-      'min-height',
-      'max-width',
-      'max-height',
+      'shadow',
+      'min',
+      'max',
     ],
-    appendAutoDealPx: [], // this will merge to autoDealPx
+    appendAutoDealPx: [], // this will merge to autoDealPx, fauzzy matching
-    appendAutoDealNo: [], // this will merge to autoDealNo
+    appendAutoDealNo: [], // this will merge to autoDealNo, fauzzy matching
     mediaQuery: [// media query rules
       {
         mediaType: '(max-width: 1280px)', // media query width